kliiu/kliiu/README.md

 ### Hi there 👋
 - 🏫 I'm starting this fall to pursue a master's degree in information management at UIUC.

-- ❤️ A passionate progarmmer trying to improve my coding skills.

 - 💬 Ask me about anything [here](https://github.com/kliiu/kliiu/issues)